carlosjhr64/neuronet/README.md

 neuron.mu                           #=> 2.5

 # Currently an update leaves neuron unchanged
-# because all of it connnections are zeroed:
+# because all of it connections are zeroed:
 neuron.update  #=> 0.0
 neuron         #=> b:0|0+0*a+0*c